 Using the Michigan EnviroImpact Tool when Applying Manure.
 Manure is a good source of nutrients for crops and it is important for farms to focus on ways to reuse this valuable resource for crop production.
 With better planning of manure nutrient applications, farmers can protect the environment and reduce the use of commercial fertilizers while saving money.
 The Michigan EnviroImpact tool shows daily runoff risk across Michigan using National Weather Service data about precipitation, soil moisture, temperature and landscape characteristics.
 Presenters will discuss how the tool works and how farmers can use this information as a decision-support tool to effectively plan manure application.

 MSU Agriculture Innovation Day is an annual event focusing on in-depth education on critical topics.
 The event rotates to various locations throughout the state to give farmers access to experts who can help them improve their businesses while maintaining environmentally sound practices on their farms.

 MSU Agriculture Innovation Day: Focus on Precision Technology That Pays takes place from 8:30 a.m. to 5 p.m.
 July 26 at MSU Farms, 3750 N. College Rd., Lansing, MI 48910.
 The event features how implementing technology that aids in decision-making can improve yields, increase profit margins and reduce environmental impacts on today’s farms.
-The event has been approved for Restricted Use Pesticide credits (6 credits) and Certified Crop Advisor continuing education units in integrated pest management, crop management, soil and water management and sustainability.
+The event has been approved for Restricted Use Pesticide credits (8 credits) and approved Certified Crop Advisor continuing education units in nutrient management (1), soil and water management (0.5), crop management (1) and precision ag (2) are also available.
 For detailed session descriptions, visit http://www.canr.msu.edu/msu_agriculture_innovation_day/ or contact Ron Bates at email@example.com.
 Registration is available at https://events.anr.msu.edu/msuaginnovationday/.